-Trump-backed TV doctor in cliffhanger vote count
+Pennsylvania primary: Trump-backed TV doctor in cliffhanger vote count

 - Published

-A Trump-backed celebrity doctor's campaign to run as the next Republican senator for Pennsylvania has come down to a nail-biting vote count.
+A Trump-backed celebrity doctor's campaign to run as the next Republican senator for Pennsylvania has come down to a nail-biting conclusion.

 Mehmet Oz, a surgeon best known for his appearances on the Oprah Winfrey Show, is facing a cliffhanger vote count after the party primary.